Salpertio/jellyfin-integration/README.md

 Replace your-jellyfin-server-address with the address of your Jellyfin server and your_api_key with your actual API key.
 The command will return a list of users with their IDs.
 Find the ID corresponding to your username.

-Optional Features
-YouTube Search Link

-You can enable a YouTube search link for the currently playing media.
-This link will search for the song and artist on YouTube.
-To enable this feature:

-    Go to Settings > Jellyfin.
-    Check the box for Enable YouTube Link.

-Mixed Content

-If you are accessing your Jellyfin server over HTTP and your WordPress site over HTTPS, you might encounter issues due to mixed content.
-You can allow mixed content by enabling this feature:

-    Go to Settings > Jellyfin.
-    Check the box for Allow Mixed Content.

-Security

-Securing the API Key

-To prevent the API key from being exposed client-side, the plugin uses AJAX to fetch data securely from the server.
-Here's why using AJAX is more secure:

-    Server-Side Requests: AJAX allows the server to handle requests that require sensitive information, such as the API key.
-This prevents the API key from being exposed in the client's browser.

-    Minimized Exposure: By using AJAX, the API key is only used on the server side and is never included in the HTML or JavaScript that is sent to the client's browser.

 issues...